lordhaywire/dungeondraft-maps/readme.md

 Second floor roofs (this will be just for the roofs of the buildings that are only one story)

+#### Fort on Hill

+Cliff Stone Volcanic C3 for "path" used for elevation

 #### Murder Mystery

 I have an idea for a murder mystery D&D adventure.
 Currently the maps aren't started.
 It will require some planning which I generally don't like to do.